 Our business trip to Penang

 It was my task to look up the Penang airport website in google and arrange public transport for the group once we landed in Malaysia for the last leg of our trip.
 Unfortunately there was a lot of out of date information, and after checking the listed bus timetables for what felt like hours, we decided it would be more reliable for one of us to search for Penang car rental websites.
 Penang was the location of our next business meeting with our overseas business clients.
 We arrived at Penang airport and picked up the hire car.
-After such a bargain price, (less than 150 MYR) we certainly did not expect luxury, however we were more than happy with our spacious Skoda Octavia.
+After such a bargain price to rent a car from http://penangcarrental.net/, (less than 150 MYR) we certainly did not expect luxury, however we were more than happy with our spacious Skoda Octavia.
 Penang International Airport, is located very near to Bayan Lepas, which is at the south eastern tip of Penang Island, and it is also one of the busiest airports in the country.